withastro/docs/src/pages/en/guides/images.md

 After [installing the integration](/en/guides/integrations-guide/image/#installation), you can import and use these two components wherever you can use Astro components, including `.mdx` files!

 :::note
-Astro's `<Image />` and `<Picture />` components only work with local images in your `src` folder and remote images, referenced by full `https://` URL.
+Astro's `<Image />` and `<Picture />` components only work with local images in your `src` folder and remote images, referenced by a full `https://` URL.

 For images in your `public/` folder, use standard HTML or Markdown image syntax.
 :::

 ### `<Image />`

 Astro's [`<Image />` component](/en/guides/integrations-guide/image/#image-) allows you to optimize a single image and specify width, height and/or aspect ratio.
-You can even transform your image to a particular output format, which can be used to avoid the need to check file type metadata on remote images.
+You can even transform your image to a particular output format, which can be used to avoid checking the file type of remote images.

 This component is useful for images where you want to keep a consistent size across displays, or closely control the quality of an image (e.g. logos).

 #### Local Images

-Image files in your project's `src` directory can be imported in frontmatter and passed directly to the `<Image />` component.
-All other properties are optional and will default to the original image file's properties if not provided.
+Image files in your project's source directory can be imported in frontmatter and passed directly to the `<Image />` component's `src` attribute.
+All other properties are optional and will default to the image file's original properties if not provided.

 #### Remote Images

-For remote images, you must either provide `width` and `height`, or one of the dimensions plus the required `aspectRatio` to the `<Image />` component.
+Remote images require a full URL as the image `src`.
+Also, you must either provide `width` and `height`, or one of the dimensions plus the required `aspectRatio` to the `<Image />` component.

+#### Examples

 ```astro
 ---